Food Safety

 • Take food safety to heart

-• Be wise; always wash your hands after handling raw meat and poultry
+• Always wash your hands after handling raw meat and poultry

 • Take time and make sure all your food is thoroughly cooked